valeriaRaizzman/Fun-colorful-web-design/README.md

                                                         INTRODUCTION

 This code represents a framework that leverages HTML and CSS to create a web application.
 It uses React, a JavaScript library for building user interfaces, to provide a dynamic and interactive experience.
-The framework allows you to easily create a visually appealing About section for your web application.
+The framework allows you to easily create a visually appealing and interactive About section for your web application.

+The About section includes a set of buttons that are interactive and exhibit an effect when the mouse is hovered over them.
+You can customize the button styles and define the desired actions to be performed when the buttons are interacted with.

                                                             USAGE